 - 5-6 zucchini

-- 2 tbsp olive oil, more as needed
+- 2 tablespoon olive oil, more as needed

 - Spiralize zucchini and set aside.
 I peeled them first, but you don't have to.